Feedback on my training at SAE Institute Paris

 Alanis Morissette isn't very nice either!
 That said, it doesn't hurt to get used to hearing something over and over again, as it can be part of the job if you work in a studio...

 That's exactly what happens when people drop out, when they don't have enough information.
-When you know how much the school costs, you wonder how it's even possible!
+When you know how much the school costs, you have to wonder how it's possible!

 The diploma has changed a bit since this article, I think, so I don't know if it's still recognized.
 You really have to check every year, I think, because things can change.